Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Number of Valid Plane Trees: the Size of

 \section{Number of Valid Plane Trees: the Size of $\mathcal{G}_P$}

-A generic unfolded primary sequence $P$ has two main parameters: the length of the sequence $P$ and the size of the alphabet from which the letters of $P$ are drawn.
+A primary sequence $P$ has two main parameters: the length of the sequence $P$ and the size of the alphabet from which the letters of $P$ are drawn.
 The vast majority of primary sequences have no valid plane trees at all, as we discuss in the next section.
-This section gives results showing how the size of $\mathcal{G}_P$ depends on $n$ and $m$.
-It also includes many conjectures drawn from experimental data.
+This section gives results showing how the order of $\mathcal{G}_P$ depends on $n$ and $m$.
+It also includes open questions.

-Some notation makes the discussion in this and following sections easier.
-Denote the length of the sequence by $2n$.
-If the alphabet has $2m$ letters we say it has $m$ complementary matchs. \begin{notation} Given sequences of length $2n$ in complementary alphabets with $m$ matchs: \begin{itemize} \item $\mathcal{P}(n,m)$ is the set of valid sequences of length $2n$ in a complementary alphabet with $m$ pairs, namely sequences $P$ with at least one $P$-valid plane tree. \item $V(P)$ is the set of $P$-valid plane trees for a fixed primary sequence $P$.
-These are the vertices of the graph $\mathcal{G}_P$. \item $N(n,m,k)$ is the set of valid sequences $P\in \mathcal{P}(n,m)$ such that $|V(P)|=k$. \item $R(n,m)$ is the set of $k \in \mathbb{Z}$ such that $N(n,m,k)$ is non-empty. \end{itemize} \end{notation}
+Some notation makes the discussion in this and later sections easier. \begin{notation} Given sequences of length $2n$ in complementary alphabets with $2m$ letters: \begin{itemize} \item $\mathcal{P}(n,m)$ is the set of valid sequences of length $2n$ in a complementary alphabet with $2m$ letters, namely sequences $P$ with at least one $P$-valid plane tree. \item $N(n,m,k)$ is the set of valid sequences $P\in \mathcal{P}(n,m)$ such that $|\mathcal{V}(P)|=k$. \item $R(n,m)$ is the set of $k \in \mathbb{Z}$ such that $N(n,m,k)$ is non-empty. \end{itemize} \end{notation}

-We computed the size of the sets $N(n,m,k)$ for small values of $n$ and $m$.
-Figure \ref{data fig} marks with an X each $(n,k)$ such that $N(n,1,k)$ is non-empty for $n\leq 7$.